Are Behavior Therapists provided comprehensive training?

-If you have unanswered questions about the Behavior Therapist position, please submit a message to Maura Looney (Behavior Therapist Project Leader at HMEA) through the form on the Apply to Become a Behavior Therapist page.
+If you have unanswered questions about the Behavior Therapist position, please submit a message to Crystal Cole (Students for Higher Project Leader at HMEA) through the form on the Apply to Become a Behavior Therapist page.

 Can you rise to the occasion?